 Pasteten is a famous square-shaped pie also counted as Kochwurst.
-In some German parts, Kochwurst is also used to refer to smoked Kohlwurst and mettwurst typically cooked in pots and served as Grünkohl accompaniment or as a soup ingredient.
+In some German parts, Kochwurst is also used to refer to smoked Kohlwurst and mettwurst, typically cooked in pots and served as a Grünkohl accompaniment or as a soup ingredient.

 See Related: Best Restaurants in Berlin, Germany

-Usually, it’s rolled in 30 cm long and 10 cm to 15 cm thick.
-This smoked sausage is served with apple sauce (Apfelmus) and beetroot, sour and sweet pumpkin, boiled or roast potatoes and gherkins, or even hot or cold wholemeal bread.
+Usually, it’s rolled 30 cm long and 10 cm to 15 cm thick.
+This smoked sausage is served with apple sauce (Apfelmus), beetroot, sour and sweet pumpkin, boiled or roast potatoes and gherkins, or even hot or cold wholemeal bread.

-For many years, Knipp was considered a ‘poor man’s delicacy, because it’s made from butcher’s scraps and offal.
+Knipp was considered a ‘poor man’s delicacy for many years because it’s made from butcher’s scraps and offal.

 See Related: How to Make German Potato Pancakes

-This is a yellowish-white Bavarian sausage invented in 1905 and can be found throughout Southern Germany.
+This yellowish-white Bavarian sausage was invented in 1905 and found throughout Southern Germany.
 The sausage skin edges are ordinarily yellow or orange.
-It’s made from veal, pork and seasoned with mixed spices such as nutmeg and ginger.
+It’s made from veal, and pork and seasoned with mixed spices such as nutmeg and ginger.

 See Related: Best Breweries in Cologne, Germany

-This is a German sausage made from finely grounded pork sausage meat, coarse pieces of pork belly, and lean pork.
+This is a German sausage made from finely ground pork sausage meat, coarse pieces of pork belly, and lean pork.
 Beef is included in some Jagdwurst recipes.

 The meat is added salt and spices such as mace, green peppercorns, coriander, and ginger.
 In some North German recipes, mustard seeds are added, and in South German, pieces of pistachio are part of its ingredients.

 This sausage can be served hot in soup and other dishes or cold in sandwiches.
-In the Eastern parts of Germany, Jagdwurst is often layered with bread crumbs, a delicacy called Jägerschnitzel (Hunter’s schnitzel).
+In Eastern Germany, Jagdwurst is often layered with bread crumbs, a delicacy called Jägerschnitzel (Hunter’s schnitzel).

-It’s good not to confuse this sausage with a dish that has a similar name and is available across all the German-speaking countries.
-The dish consists of an escalope of beef and lean pork served with a mushroom sauce Schnitzel nach Jäger Art (also called huntsman-style schnitzel).
+It’s good not to confuse this sausage with a dish with a similar name and available across all German-speaking countries.
+The dish consists of an escalope of beef and lean pork served with a mushroom sauce Schnitzel nach Jäger Art (huntsman-style schnitzel).

 What’s the best German sausage?

-It’s difficult to pick a favorite German sausage as they all have their own unique taste.
-Some are even sweet and some are smoked.
+It isn’t easy to pick a favorite German sausage as they all have unique tastes.
+Some are even sweet, and some are smoked.
 Personally, I like the Thüringer and Weisswurst!

 What are the most popular German sausages?

 Bratwursts are likely the most popular German sausage.
-It contains meats like pork and beef, and it’s seasoned with marjoram, caraway, various herbs, and spices.
+It contains meats like pork and beef seasoned with marjoram, caraway, herbs, and spices.

 How many types of wurst are there in Germany?

-When someone talks about “German wurst,” they are talking about the boiled sausages with either fruit, vegetables, or blood as a filling.
-There are around 2,000 different types of these in Germany alone, and even more variations across other countries that have German ancestry.
+When someone talks about “German wurst,” they talk about boiled sausages with either fruit, vegetables, or blood as a filling.
+There are around 2,000 types of these in Germany alone, and even more variations across other countries with German ancestry.

 What are German white sausages made of?

-Bavarian white sausage or weisswurst is a pale-colored link that is largely composed of veal with some pork skin.
+Bavarian white sausage or weisswurst is a pale-colored link primarily composed of veal with some pork skin.
 They have a milder flavor and fewer spices than other sausages.